ArtMu/amu-python-scripts/README.md

 Fetching images from chosen site will create new sub-folder based on domain name (location for pics: So pics are saved under current-dir/images/<domain-name-dir>.
 User gives as argument the web - page from where he/she wants to save the images.

-- In WxPython/ folder you will found GUI version of string-pair-parser.py You will need WxPython 3rd party lib for that one and also directory for put the tool on work located under the script's location.
+- In WxPython/ folder you will found GUI version of previous string-pair-parser.py You will need WxPython 3rd party lib for that one and also directory for put the tool on work located under the script's location.